commerce-docs/pbmodules/README.md

 ## Scaffolding custom modules

-To create a starter module for a _custom content type_, select the **Custom** option from the first question and follow the instructions.
+To create a starter module for creating a _custom content type_, select the **Custom** option from the first question and follow the instructions.

 - **Enter custom name**: This is name for your custom content type name.
 It should be capitalized and only one word if possible.
 If you need to use two words, use PascalCase to name it.